hbc/Intro-to-R-extended/lessons/03-data-manipulation.md

 	levels(expression)

-With the establishment of defined levels, we can then use the `summary()` function to classify and count the elements for each level.
+With the establishment of defined levels, we can then use the `summary()` function to classify and count the elements for each level:

 	summary(expression)